kyma-project/kyma/docs/security/10-01-troubleshooting.md

 ## Problems with certificates on Gardener

 During installation on Gardener Kyma requests domain SSL certificates using Gardener's custom resource `Certificate` to grant a secure communication using both Kyma UI and Kubernetes CLI.
-When you experience:
+If:
  - `xip-patch` installation takes too long or an error occurs `Certificate is still not ready, status is {STATUS}.
 Exiting...`,
  - you notice any issues regarding certificates validity,